vinicvaz/Cleaner/README.md

 1. Either the **python-smbus** or **python3-smbus package**, according to your Python version.
 2. **I2C** Rasp must be enabled
 3. After Rasp boot, type **sudo pigpiod**
+4. You should have installed Processing 3 to plot the 3D visualization of the robot

 ## Documentation